Year of Call: 2011

 Nicholas was educated in Corpus Christi High School following which he attended Cardiff High School for sixth form.

+Before coming to the Bar, Nicholas qualified as a solicitor (March 2017) within the Dispute Resolution Department of Hugh James giving him experience in a variety of commercial litigation matters as well as housing management cases.
 Nicholas studied law at the University of the West of England before returning to Cardiff where he undertook the Bar Professional Training Course at Cardiff University.
 He was awarded the grade of ‘Outstanding’.